 Saint-Gobain is committed to orienting the global construction industry toward a low-carbon trajectory.
 This is why Saint-Gobain is a founding member of the Global Alliance for Buildings and Construction (GABC).
 Saint-Gobain is also a member of the projects steering committee of the World Business Council for Sustainable Development (WBCSD) for cities and buildings.
-Saint-Gobain is also involved in various initiatives to help cities lead this transition, for example by being a member of the steering committee of the "Zero Carbon Building Accelerator" of the World Resources Institute.
+Saint-Gobain is also involved in various initiatives to help cities lead this transition, for example by being a member of the steering committee of the World Resources Institute.